mlundine/tensorflow_app/README.md

 Then the GUI will run.

-Now go to downloading pretrained tensorflow models, unless you only want to make a yolov5 model, then go to II.
-Annotating.
+Now go to downloading pretrained tensorflow models, unless you only want to make a yolov5 model, then go to Making a New Project.

 **I. Installation and Setup for Executable (No yolov5 capabilities)**